thenewtemple/thenewtemple/README.md

 The JPS Hebrew-English Tanakh features the oldest-known complete Hebrew version of the Holy Scriptures, side by side with JPS’s renowned English translation.
-Its well-designed format allows for ease of reading and features clear type, an engaging and efficient two-column format that enables readers to move quickly from one language to another, and an organization that contemporary readers will (nd familiar.
+Its well-designed format allows for ease of reading and features clear type, an engaging and efficient two-column format that enables readers to move quickly from one language to another, and an organization that contemporary readers will and familiar.
 It opens as a Hebrew-language book (from left to right).

 ![jps](https://user-images.githubusercontent.com/12058974/154040684-6ca316ab-185d-4d1b-b4fa-7081b3c47f2c.png)